opattison/olivermakes/about/index.md

 All writing and photography on the site is my original work and is licensed under [Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC)]({{ site.link.attribution }}).
 All design and code is under conventional copyright (as opposed to CC-style “copyleft” copyright), but is available for fair use [on GitHub]({{ site.link.source }}).
 If you are looking at the repository, almost everything in the `_static` and `_posts` folders is CC BY-NC and the most of the rest of it is under copyright, where applicable.

-I designed the site myself, so most of the source was written by me by hand – exceptions where I derived inspiration or approach from another source are noted inline.
+I designed the site myself, so most of the source was written by me by hand.
+Exceptions where I derived inspiration or an approach from another source are noted inline.
 An example of copyright violation would be copying all of the source code outright and using it to make a public website that could be confused for this one.

 ### Attribution